Mixed-norm Herz-type Besov-Triebel-Lizorkin spaces: Mixed-norm Herz-type Besov and Triebel-Lizorkin spaces

 \end{lemma}

-Now we have the following result which is called the $\varphi $-transform characterization in the sense of Frazier and Jawerth.
-The proof is a straightforward adaptation of {\cite[Theorem 2.2]{FJ90}, with the help of } Lemma {\ref{lamda-equi}.}
+We are now in a position to state the following theorem, known as the $\varphi$-transform characterization in the sense of Frazier and Jawerth.
+Its proof follows by a straightforward adaptation of \cite[Theorem 2.2]{FJ90}, together with Lemma \ref{lamda-equi}.